Janik3/Quasi_Zero_Stiffness/Functions/README.md

 | Amp           | Ratio of signal amplitudes| [None]|

 ## designedSystem.m
-State space implementation of a single degree of freedom Mass/Damper/Spring system.
+State-space implementation of a single degree of freedom Mass/Damper/Spring system.
 Implements non-linear stiffness within the model by recalculating the stiffness each time the function is called.
 Obtains an input signal from the "inputFn.m" file.
 The input is ground excitation.

 <img src="./SpringForceFuction/Images/SDOFGroundExcitation.PNG" alt="" style="width:400px;"/>